JonJagger/cyber-dojo/readme.txt

   traffic light).
 For example, if the value is 'cassert' then
       cyberdojo/lib/CodeOutputParser.rb
-  must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.
+  must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyber-dojo.sh shell file.
   Required.
 No default.

 :tab_size